 Why are 'walls' so important?
 The concept is arguably a primitive (basic) one in political psychology.
 A preregistered project on Trump, permeability, and personality is in progress).

-My edited collections on the social psychology of the 2004, 2008, and (soon) the 2012 US presidential elections appear in the journal Analyses of Social Issues and Public Policy.
+My edited collections on the social psychology of the 2004, 2008, and the 2012 US presidential elections appeared in the journal Analyses of Social Issues and Public Policy.